MLH/mlh-site-boilerplate/README.md

 Builds static html and assets into the `dist` directory.

  - Cleans any precompiled assets in `dist`
+ - Composes handlebars partials into html
- - Lints and compiles SASS
+ - Lints and compiles SASS into CSS, applies vendor prefixes
  - Lints and compiles Javascript
+ - Bundles js and css into minified, versioned files
- - Optimizes images
+ - Optimizes images and builds them to the `img` folder inside `dist`

 ### `npm run start`

-Spins up webpack dev server for local development and opens the project on port
+Spins up webpack dev server for local development

- - Watches the `js/`, `_sass/` inside `_src/` directories for changes
+ - Watches files inside `_src/` directory and updates website on change
  - Builds the assets into `dist` folder and serves them on port `localhost:8080`
- - For easier hosting on github builds `index.html` file into root directory of the project
+ - If you make changes outside the `_src/` directory you'll have to stop the server with Ctrl + C and start it again

 ## Structure